-District Superintendents and ESU administrators have been asked to designate ONE District Assessment Contact [DAC].
+District superintendents and ESU administrators have been asked to designate ONE District Assessment Contact (DAC).
 In some districts the official assessment contact is the superintendent, and in other districts the superintendent has designated a different person.
-This contact will, however, be the contact for all subject areas and all assessment-related communication.
+The DAC will be the contact for all subject areas and all assessment-related communication.
 All official assessment notification, passwords, and required assessment decisions will be sent to that one district contact.
 The official district contact will receive materials for reading, writing, mathematics, science, and all other assessment-related materials.

-Once the official district assessment contact is assigned the district password in such programs as eDIRECT, he or she may designate as many users inside the district as needed.
+Once the DAC is assigned the district password in such programs as eDIRECT, he or she may designate as many users inside the district as needed.
 The Statewide Assessment office will maintain the list with one official contact.
-It is important that all users inside the district know who has been assigned the responsibility of being the official district assessment contact.
-District Assessment Contacts bear the responsibility for maintaining assessment communication within the district.
+It is important that all users inside the district know who has been assigned the responsibility of being the DAC.
+The DAC has the responsibility for maintaining assessment communication within the district.
+The superintendent is responsible for communicating to the DAC the way assessment information is to be shared within the district.

-The contacts for the 2014-2015 school year will be the same as those used in 2013-2014 unless the superintendent changed the assignment.
-If a change in the DAC is needed, Superintendents need to make that change.
-The contact form for making this change is available on the NDE-Assessment website.
-Or the superintendent may send an email directly to nde.stateassessment@nebraska.gov and request a change in the DAC.
+The contacts for the 2015-2016 school year will be the same as those used in 2014-2015 unless the superintendent changed the assignment.
+Superintendents are responsible for updating DAC information.
+The contact form for making this change is available on the NDE-Assessment website or the superintendent may send an email directly to nde.stateassessment@nebraska.gov and request an update of information or a change in DAC designation.